Carbon group: Applications

 Carbon is most commonly used in its amorphous form.
 In this form, carbon is used for steelmaking, as carbon black, as a filling in tires, in respirators, and as activated charcoal.
-Carbon is also used in the form of graphite is commonly used as the lead in pencils.
+Carbon is also used in the form of graphite, for example as the lead in pencils.
 Diamond, another form of carbon, is commonly used in jewelry.
 Carbon fibers are used in numerous applications, such as satellite struts, because the fibers are highly strong yet elastic.

 Silicon dioxide has a wide variety of applications, including toothpaste, construction fillers, and silica is a major component of glass.
 50% of pure silicon is devoted to the manufacture of metal alloys.
 45% of silicon is devoted to the manufacture of silicones.
-Silicon is also commonly used in semiconductors since the 1950s.
+Silicon is also commonly used in semiconductors and has been since the 1950s.

 Germanium was used in semiconductors until the 1950s, when it was replaced by silicon.
 Radiation detectors contain germanium.
 Germanium dioxide is used in fiber optics and wide-angle camera lenses.
 A small amount of germanium mixed with silver can make silver tarnish-proof.
-The resulting alloy is known as argentium.
+The resulting alloy is known as argentium sterling silver.

 Solder is the most important use of tin; 50% of all tin produced goes into this application.
 20% of all tin produced is used in tin plate.
-20% of tin is also used by the chemical industry.
-Tin is also a constituent of numerous alloys, including pewter.
-Tin (IV) oxide has been commonly used in ceramics for thousands of years.
+20% of tin is used by the chemical industry.
+Tin is a constituent of numerous alloys, including pewter.
+Tin(IV) oxide has been commonly used in ceramics for thousands of years.
 Cobalt stannate is a tin compound which is used as a cerulean blue pigment.

 80% of all lead produced goes into lead–acid batteries.
 Other applications for lead include weights, pigments, and shielding against radioactive materials.
 Lead was historically used in gasoline in the form of tetraethyllead, but this application has been discontinued due to concerns of toxicity.